 Temperature is a vitally important element for creating the perfect greenhouse microclimate because it encourages strong, healthy and resilient plant growth.
 Greenhouse foggers (also known as greenhouse misters, misting systems or fogging systems) offer precise temperature conditions that foster a plant’s ability to photosynthesize and flourish.

+Misting systems work by transforming water droplets into vapor that can be used to cool greenhouse environments.
 In this high-pressure system, each water particle is evaporated into a mist that emits from specialty nozzles distributed throughout the greenhouse.

 The greenhouse fogger is able to remove the excess heat buildup in the air and replace it with water.
 Cooler growing spaces, in turn, help growers minimize the damaging effects of heat stress and drought.
 The result is healthier plants that attract fewer pests and produce higher yields.